whatwedo/docker-base-images/images/symfony2/README.md

 This Image is not using any volumes.

+## Development Workflow

+It's sometimes quite hard to use Docker in your development workflow.
+We decided to face this problem with our own helper toolset called `dde` (available on GitHub at [whatwedo/dde](https://github.com/whatwedo/dde)). `dde` is optimised to use it together with this image.
+Using `dde` is just a suggestion and not a requirement to use this image in your project.

 ## Bugs and Issues

 If you have any problems with this image, feel free to open a new issue in our issue tracker https://github.com/whatwedo/docker-base-images/issues.